Skip to content

 • finding it difficult to manage regular activities

-• often caught up in unhelpful thoughts – eg self-criticism, worry, struggling to see positives
+• often caught up in unhelpful thoughts, like self-criticism, worry or struggling to see positives

-• able to attend regular, weekly group sessions, over 8 weeks.
+• able to attend regular, weekly group sessions over eight weeks.

 • keen to learn in a supported group setting